Mr-Geekman/predict-future-sales/README.md

     └── src                <- Source code for use in this project.
         ├── __init__.py    <- Makes src a Python module
         │
+        ├── utils          <- Useful functions for all project │
         ├── data           <- Scripts to download or generate data │   └── make_dataset.py
         │